Idea89560041/Cycle-CDM/README.md

 **Usages**

-**Testing batch images**
+**Testing artefact correction demo**

-To run the test_batch, please put trained model in 'model' folder, then run:
+To run the demo, please put trained model in 'checkpoint' folder, then run:

         python sampling.py

-You will get a quality score and a distortion type, and a higher score indicates better image quality.
+You will get the artefact-free image in /data/artefact-free.

 **Acknowledgement**

-The code used in this research is inspired by HyperIQA (https://github.com/SSL92/hyperIQA) and ResT (https://github.com/wofmanaf/ResT).
+The code used in this research is inspired by UNIT_DDPM (https://github.com/SSL92/hyperIQA) and ResT (https://github.com/wofmanaf/ResT).

 **Contact**